 All schools whether maintained or independent are divided into geographical partnership areas.; many of which are named after a patron saint.
 The partnerships work together to share good practise, support one another and foster a sense of belonging.
 Many of the partnership areas share their name with the Catholic Academy Trust that schools in that area will join if they wish or are directed to become an academy.

-In Portsmouth Diocese the work of the schools come under the Vicariate for Education and Chaplaincy which is led by Fr PJ Smith, Episcopal Vicar for Education and Chaplaincy.
+In the Catholic Diocese of Portsmouth the work of the schools come under the Vicariate for Education and Chaplaincy which is led by Canon PJ Smith, Episcopal Vicar for Education and Chaplaincy.
 The Catholic Academies and Schools Office (CASO), led by the Director for Education, ensures on behalf of the Bishop (cf. CIC 803.1) that all the Catholic schools of our Diocese (independent, maintained voluntary aided and maintained academies) operate as ‘Catholic schools’ in accordance with both canon and civil law.

 Below is a list of those who form part of CASO or who support their work with schools.

-- Fr PJ Smith – Episcopal Vicar for Education and Chaplaincy, and Diocesan Schools Commissioner
+- Canon PJ Smith – Episcopal Vicar for Education and Diocesan Schools Commissioner

 - Catherine Hobbs – Director for Education